How to Secure Distributed Filters Under Sensor Attacks: Introduction

 \section{Introduction}

 A cyber-physical system (CPS) is a physical system controlled and monitored by computer-based algorithms.
-During recent years, numerous applications in sensor network, vehicle networks, process control, smart grid, etc, have been investigated.
+During recent years, numerous applications in sensor networks, vehicle networks, process control, smart grid, etc, have been investigated.
 With higher integration of large-scale computer networks and complex physical processes, these systems are confronting more security issues both in the cyber and physical layers.
 Thus, the research on CPS security is attracting more and more attention.

 Sensors and sensor networks are utilized to collect environmental data in a CPS.
-The quality of these sensors are essential for decision making.
-However, with the increasing number of complex tasks and cheap and low-quality sensors, the vulnerability of the system operation is inevitably increased.
-In this paper, we consider the scenario illustrated in Fig. \ref{fig:attack_networks}, where a distributed sensor network with 30 sensors is equipped to collaboratively observe the state of a CPS.
+The quality of these sensors is essential for decision making.
+However, with the increasing number of complex tasks and the large-scale deployment of cheap and low-quality sensors, the vulnerability of system operation is inevitably increased.
+In this paper, we consider the false-data injection (FDI) attacks in sensors networks, which is illustrated in Fig.~\ref{fig:attack_networks}, where a distributed sensor network with 30 sensors is deployed to collaboratively observe the state of a CPS.
 In this case, 6 sensors in red are under attack in the sense that their observations can be arbitrarily manipulated.
-We are interested to find a distributed filter to estimate the system state by employing the information provided by the sensor network in Fig. \ref{fig:attack_networks}.
+We are interested to find a distributed filter to estimate the system state by employing the information provided by the sensor network in Fig.~\ref{fig:attack_networks}.